phpearth/PHP.earth/index.md

     <div class="large-4 columns">
         <h5 style="color:red"><i class="fa fa-circle-thin"></i> no porn!</h5>
         <p>
-            Sharing porn to our group will be punished with a live time ban and an direct forward of your account to the facebook support.
+            Sharing porn to our group will be punished with a life time ban and a direct forward of your account to facebook support.
         </p>
     </div>
 </div>